Whatever it is, there’s an app for it.

 - 3. Will they expect frequent updates?

 This will help you determine what your audience expects in their app experience.
-If they are used to using and navigating an app with a great user experience, and your app has a bad user experience, they will stop using it.
+If they are used to using and navigating an app with great user experience, and your app has a bad user experience, they will stop using it.

 It takes time to develop an app, so it’s important to consider your timeline when making a decision.
-Web apps are the quickest to develop, deployment will be immediate because you won’t need to go through an app store approval process and future updates will be visible right away.
-The development process for native apps are typically the longest because of its complexity.
-If you choose to do both iOS and Android apps, development will be very time consuming and maintaining both platforms will be demanding.
+Web apps are the quickest to develop, the deployment will be immediate because you won’t need to go through an app store approval process and future updates will be visible right away.
+The development process for native apps is typically the longest because of its complexity.
+If you choose to do both iOS and Android apps, the development will be very time consuming and maintaining both platforms will be demanding.
 The development time of a hybrid app falls somewhere in the middle of web apps and native apps.